vojinpavlovic/tssl_bl_srv/readme.md

 🎬 [Run a Bannerlord Server for $20-30 per month (Docker on Azure)](https://www.youtube.com/watch?v=tsPM8uUUVvQ&t=881s)

 ⚠️ **Note:** This tutorial uses the forked repository, not this original repository.
-If you’re not sure how to run it, especially on Azure, it’s recommended to use the forked repository instead of this one.
+If you’re not sure how to run it, especially on Azure, it’s recommended to use his guide on Youtube and the forked repository instead of this one.

 ---